 Council may amend the budget by adoption of an ordinance.
 For internal control purposes, Council must approve all transfer budgeted amounts between departments, such as public safety and public service, without altering total budgeted expenditures.
-For the year ended December 31, 2021, General Fund expenditures for general government exceeded their budget.
+For the year ended December 31, 2022, General Fund expenditures for general government, public service, and human services exceeded their budget.
+These overages were funded by greater than anticipated revenues.
 Management can transfer amounts within departmental accounts, without exceeding departmental budgets or Council approval.
-During 2021, no management interdepartmental transfers or Council-enacted budget transfers occurred.
+During 2022, no management interdepartmental transfers or Council-enacted budget transfers occurred.
 Council may also amend the budget for unforeseen or unexpected events.
 Actual expenditures and transfers out may not legally exceed budget appropriations at the individual fund level.
 This is considered to be the legal level of control as it is mandated by the state.
 However, the budget is monitored by management at the departmental level.